EmbarkStudios/cargo-deny/docs/src/cli/README.md

 ## Install From Source

-cargo-deny can also be installed from source
+cargo-deny can also be installed from source.

 ### Pre-requisites